aamirafridi/kata-pricing/README.md

 - tested with a mixture of unit and integration test approach as usually suggested by react testing library.
 I like this approach because refactoring is super easy e.g. check the commit where this text is added (hook and file renamed without any failing tests)
 - precommit hooks added
 - avoided spending time on styles as it was not a requirement
+- valid and assessable HTML (you can add or remove products with keyboard tabbing and space-bar)

 ---